Forensic Scientist

 Best Rated

-Asked by MIKE almost 5 years ago
+Asked by Jessica almost 6 years ago

 Is it Unauthorized Practice Of Medicine to make someone wear a mask that is classified by the FDA as a medical device?
 I think so tell my why, why not, or if you can't or don't know how to answr.
 Thanks

-Asked by Maria almost 5 years ago
+Asked by Maria about 5 years ago

 I have absolutely no idea.